webplatform/docs-wpd/Community/Meetings/General/index.md

 * Julee to send out an email discussing how we should "take" and re-assign bugs to even the work out more.
 * Eliot to do an editorial pass on the [http://lists.w3.org/Archives/Public/public-webplatform/2012Dec/0172.html proposed top-level pages].
 [DONE]
 * Jswisher to request the next level of detail on the global nav and how the reader accesses the content types as well as the technology areas.
 * LAST WEEK ACTION: Julee to find out how to add a meeting bot to the Content TF Meeting.
-** UPDATE: in progress
+(DONE) ** UPDATE: in progress
 * LAST WEEK ACTION: Julee to file a bug about the design of reference pages with a non-standard standardization status.
+(DONE)
 ** UPDATE: needs to be revised: Julee to file a UI bug about the design of reference pages with non-stable status, so that they look distinct.
+(DONE)
 ** Filed two bugs:
 *** [https://www.w3.org/Bugs/Public/show_bug.cgi?id=20386 For needing the categories]
 *** [https://www.w3.org/Bugs/Public/show_bug.cgi?id=20387 For needing the UI updated to reflect the categories]